redbooth/aerofs-sdk-python/examples/authentication.md

 url = auth.get_authorization_url(['organization.admin', 'user.password',
                                   'user.read', 'user.write'])

-# The user should be provided with `url` to allow OAUTH access to your app.
+# The user should be provided with `url` to allow OAuth access to your app.
 # They will be redirected to `http://my-web-app.com?code=XXXXXXXXXX
 # This route should use the below function to generate an access token for that
 # request.